 - After you have configured your accounts using the Setup.py script (steps 1 and 2 above), you are ready to download transactions.

 - Create a backup of your Money file before first using the GetData.py script.
 It's actually a very good idea to use a copy of your account when first testing and configuring the scripts, or you can also create a new, empty Money file for testing.

 - For current Money users (not Sunset Edition): Before using your actual, live Money file, it's a good idea to first delete existing Online Setup settings.
 Doing so will make all existing transactions look as though they were manually entered.
 Money will then try to match downloaded transactions to the "manually entered" transactions.
 This isn't required, but I think it's a good idea, and it's what I did myself.
 Ignore this step if this is a new install of Money Sunset, since there's nothing to delete.

-: If you didn't test an account when configuring in Step 2.3.1, you will be prompted to match with an account during import.
-It is highly recommended that accounts be tested when first configured using Setup.py, rather than trying to match them at this point.
-Once matched, you will not be asked to do it again.
-If you haven't matched an account in Money, use Setup.py to manually the account, and "marry" it with the correct Money account.
+Note: If you didn't test an account when configuring in Step 2.3.1, you will be prompted to match with an account during import.
+It is highly recommended that accounts be tested when first configured using Setup.py, rather than trying to match them at this point, to avoid confusion.

 - Run Money.
 It's best to have Money open before running Getdata, otherwise you will be prompted to open it.

 - Run Getdata.py by double-clicking on it.
 You'll be asked to confirm the operation.

 - If you encrypted your account information when running Setup, you will be asked to enter your password.

 - At the prompt Download transactions?
 (Y/N/I=Interactive) [Y], chose y, n, or i.
 Choosing option i will run Getdata in "interactive" mode, which prompts you at various steps.
 Choosing "yes" will automatically download all statements, and send to Money.